Brookwood Cemetery: 20th and 21st centuries

 In August 1914, on the outbreak of the First World War, the LNC offered to donate to the War Office 1 acre of land "for the free interment of soldiers and sailors who have returned from the front wounded and may subsequently die".
 The offer was not taken up until 1917, when a section of the cemetery was set aside as Brookwood Military Cemetery, used for the burials of service personnel who died in the London District.
 This purpose built cemetery came to accommodate further dead from World War II.

 In the meantime, 141 Commonwealth service personnel were buried from London in scattered graves throughout the cemetery, apart from a small Nurses' Plot in St Peter's Avenue in the Westminster field (where are buried nurses from Millbank Military Hospital) and an Indian plot (including one unidentified soldier) in the North-West corner.

 In World War II 51 Commonwealth service personnel were buried in the civilian cemetery, where there are also buried five foreign national servicemen whose graves the Commonwealth War Graves Commission (CWGC) additionally care for.
 A military memorial to the missing from that war was built in 1958 by the CWGC.

 Edward the Martyr, King of England, was memorialised here.
 His relics are kept nearby in St Edward the Martyr Orthodox Church.

 The London Necropolis Company was taken over by Alliance Property in 1959 and the company was gradually divested of land and investments until by 1973, the cemetery was an independent entity.
 The cemetery changed hands between various development companies in the 1970s, during which time the cemetery maintenance was neglected: 1970 Cornwall Property (Holdings) Ltd, 1971 Great Southern Group, 1973 Maximillian Investments.
-Maximillian Investments secured the passing of the Brookwood Cemetery Act 1975 which authorised them to sell unused parts of the cemetery and a few areas were sold for development.
+Maximillian Investments secured the passing of the Brookwood Cemetery Act 1975 (c. xxxv) which authorised them to sell unused parts of the cemetery and a few areas were sold for development.